Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 "If need be.
 Whatever the outcome may be, only _we_ can change it. _I believe that_."
 Kite doesn't know how to rebut.
 The rest didn't have anything to say so far.

-Noah offered, "We'll help you out too.
-Not because we're looking for your acceptance, but just so everyone can live.
+Noah offered, "We'll help you out too, not because we're looking for your acceptance, but just so everyone can live.
 So please, let us further your goal."

 Zeon: "I know you still have doubts, but won't you give them a chance?"
 The rest of the soldiers looked at each other, trying to find social acceptance.
 Only Kite looked unwaveringly at the commander.

 Roald started first, "I'll confess, I'm still a bit dazed by these developments...
 But...
 I could let them off."
 With a smile on his face.

 "Yeah, same."
 Eilis agreed.
 "The commander's never quite been this insistent.
 If Mwamba were here, I think he'd been agreed much sooner..."
-And the rest, including Fox, agreed with them therefore.
+And the rest, including Fox, agreed with him therefore.

 Zeon: "Friends..."

 "Well, I'm still not buying it.
 The one to make the call, should be me.
 I should decide!
-Nobody else.
+Nobody else...
 I'll _prove_ it. **The only one fit to be commander... is me.**" That's Kite.
 As he finished, he walked through the others and walked away himself, with the others turning around and looking at his attitude, "We're gone."
 The others followed him thereafter.

 Eunie: "Man, way to go off on one..."